DanielCConlon/zookeepr/README.md

 - Used front-end JavaScript to send data to our POST routes.

 - Deepened your knowledge and revisited front-end GET functionality using the Fetch API.

+# 11.4

+- Break out animal functions into their own files in a lib/ directory.

+- Use express.Router() instead of app.

+- Create new endpoints and data for zookeepers.